dinapitkanen/Admirable-Hippos/auto_login/readme.md

 	For Windows:
 	* Runelite's .exe comes pre-packed and is ready to go.
 	* OS-level resolution scaling and robotjs don't work hand-in-hand.
-For Windows users, remove resolution scaling in the display settings.
+Remove resolution scaling in the display settings.

 	For MacOS:
 	* Runelite has to be installed before running.
 The .dmg is included.
-	* Made in Windows, so modules will have to be reinstalled for mac users.
+	* Made in Windows, so modules will have to be reinstalled.
+	* MacOS has disabled some of robotJS' features on newer versions of MacOS.
+In that case it won't work.